 Most investment capital aims at fast returns from flying taxis and cargo drones, but the ecosystem of electrical flight will be altogether wider.
 This reflects the evolution of personal traansports like the motor-car, which in the UK alone sprang from a diversity of manufacturers numbering two thousand before coalescing in single figures more than a century on.

 This diversification means that personal eVTOL has its place.
 You could argue that single-seat rotorcraft never 'took off', though the most numerous of helicopters is a two-seater in the shape of the Robinson R22, predicated on the basis two seats were ideal for training students or wrangling cattle.
 It is such niches that will evolve for personal air vehicles as the cost of ownership is reduced even further.

 For the overriding limitation of single-seat types in the past was that they were as expensive to operate as larger types.
 This is unlikely to be the case with multicopters, which have already supplanted rotorcraft in aerial photography to survey and agriculture, beside of course cargo.

 The latter types of drone already lift payloads beyond what is needed to raise an individual, and the ability to do so is a logical progression filling a niche between UAVs and flying taxis.
 A fact worth consideration is that in most economies charabancs, trams and buses preceded private automobiles.

 So personal eVTOL is a natural evolution in an environment already enjoyed by millions of drones worldwide.
-Beside this there has been a vibrant kit-build market from the outset of flight ~ for what else could the Wright Flyer be considered?
+Beside this there has been a vibrant kit-build market from the beginning of flight, for what else could the Wright Flyer be considered?